SanjayBhandari515/dicetek/README.md

 ● Assertion to verify 200 OK from the response
 ● Assertion to verify the response body pattern
 ● Assertion to verify message in the response “Successfully!
 Record has been fetched.”

+Programming Language and Automation Tools
+Programming Language:Java
+Build Tool: Maven
+rest-assured 4.0.0
+TestNG:6.14.3
+Extent-Report:3.1.5
+IDE: IntelliJ IDEA 2020.2

+Folder Structure Overview
+The major components of this projects are:

+src/main/java/axiom/framework: Contains common methods for Get, Put, Post etc also Pojo classes. src/main/java/axiom/pages: Containing all the pages src/main/java/axiom/utils: Containing all the utilities like reporting tool, retry mechanism, configfile setup. src/test/java/axiom/test: Contains all the tests
+TestNG: from here we can execute our tests
+TestReport: Contains generated html report